UAE Advanced skills needed

 years is the term for the Ghasha Concession contracts.

 The Ghasha Concession not only contains sour and sweet gas, but also significant quantities of valuable condensate.
 The fields are the largest gas and condensate fields that have yet to be developed in the Emirates.
 Daily production of 120,000 barrels of oil equivalent is expected in the maximum expansion stage.
-The project could therefore cater for more than 20 per cent of domestic natural gas demand.
-Wintershall Dea has a ten per cent stake and its contract with the national oil company ADNOC runs for 40 years.
-Initial production is scheduled for the middle of the next decade.
+The project could therefore cater the rapidly growing domestic natural gas demand.
+The gas produced is intended for use in the UAE and will make a major contribution to meet ADNOC's 2030 vision of sustainable and economical gas supply.
+Through its investment in Ghasha, Wintershall Dea intends to establish a strong long-lasting presence in Abu Dhabi in partnership with ADNOC.